Kagome chiral spin liquid in transition metal dichalcogenide moir\'e bilayers

-\textit{Acknowledgements.---}Support by the Swiss National Science Foundation and by the European Research Council (ERC) under the European Union’s Horizon 2020 research and innovation programme (grant agreement No.~864597) is gratefully acknowledged.
-L.~R. was funded by the SNSF via Ambizione grant PZ00P2\_174208.
-DMRG simulations were performed using the \texttt{TeNPy} package~\cite{tenpy}.
+\textit{Acknowledgements.---}Support by the Swiss National Science Foundation (SNSF) under grant No.~188532 and by the European Research Council (ERC) under the European Union’s Horizon 2020 research and innovation programme (grant agreement No.~864597) is gratefully acknowledged.
+J.~M. was supported by the SNSF Swiss Postdoctoral Fellowship grant 210478.
+L.~R. was funded by the SNSF via Ambizione grant 174208 and SNSF Starting Grant 211296.
+DMRG simulations were performed using the \texttt{TeNPy} library~\cite{tenpy} on the Baobab and Yggdrasil HPC clusters at the University of Geneva.